Respond quickly to the interview invite to confirm your time, date etc. If it’s in person, make sure you know the name of the person you are meeting.

 Dress for a virtual interview in the same way that you would dress for a face-to-face interview.

-During normal working conditions, the Student Guidance Centre is available for current students to book for the purpose of undertaking virtual interviews.
+During normal working conditions, the One Elmwood Student Centre is available for current students to book for the purpose of undertaking virtual interviews.

 We will update our site when we are able to offer this service again.